JetS3t Cockpit

 Bucket Location

 When you create a bucket, Cockpit allows you to specify the bucket's name and the Amazon data centre location where the bucket will be created.
-A bucket may be located in the United States (the default location) or in Europe.
-Bucket's located in Europe will incur additional storage and access fees.
+A bucket may be located in the US Standard location (the default) or elsewhere.
+Bucket's in locations other than US Standard may incur additional storage and access fees.

-To create a bucket in the European (EU) location, the bucket's name must be a valid component of a DNS host name.
-Names which will not be valid as part of a host name cannot be used for buckets in the EU location, or for buckets that will be accessible via S3's virtual hosting feature.
+To create a bucket in a location other than US Standard, the bucket's name must be a valid component of a DNS host name.
+Names which will not be valid as part of a host name cannot be used for non-US buckets, or for buckets that will be accessible via S3's virtual hosting feature.
 The Create Bucket dialog box provides feedback on whether or not the bucket name you have chosen is a valid DNS host name component.

 As a general rule, DNS-compatible bucket names must be longer than 3 characters and must contain only lower-case letters, hyphens or full-stops.